 We desire to be fully present to God and others.
-We then embody His presence as we love our neighbors, being fully present to those God has entrusted to our care.
+We then embody God’s presence as we love our neighbors, being fully present to those entrusted to our care.

 - We make space daily to interact with God

 - We invite God’s transformation through the Scriptures

 In a complex world, we find peace in simplicity.
 We practice rhythms of margin and rest, accepting our limits as a gift from God and creating space for the slow work of God.

 - We practice rhythms of rest and margin

 Jesus desires to thoroughly transform us by healing our inner brokenness and restoring us to wholeness.
 As we actively surrender the deeper parts of our lives to Christ, we can begin to truly love both our neighbors and ourselves.